 – So moving forward, what are your hopes for My Dear?

 For now, I want to get our live show right.
 I’m really inspired by what Poolside has been able to do with their music and live setup.
-One of their band members was actually in our video for “Better Dance“, but I only found out three years later that he was a a part of Poolside.
-Had I done better research about the guys in our video, I would have known.
-Poolside band is just two guys who make Southern-California-sounding music, yet on stage they have a live band of six people.
+The band is just two guys who make Southern-California-sounding music, yet on stage they have a live band of six people.
 I’d like something similar for My Dear, with maybe four people.
 Anything that involves playing guitar again, which is something I miss.

 On the production end, we have a second My Dear album that’s almost done.
 I’m just running things past my friends to see what they think are the best songs.
 But it’s tough, because I keep changing my mind.
 Every few days I change my mind about the first single, but when I play the album for someone else, they say, “No, that other song should be the single “, and I’m like, “No, not that one, that’s just a regular album track “, and they’re like, “But why did you put it on the album if it’s just a regular track, and not a potential single? “.
 So I have to get some distance from the music in order to be sure about what we release.
-For some people, the hardest thing is to have a good idea for a song.
+For some people, the hardest thing is to have a song good idea.
 For me, the hardest thing is knowing which idea was the best one (laughs).

 – I’d like to ask some questions about your studio.
 What are these guitar pedals?